-- DETERMINE WHETHER THE UNPROTECTED HOUSING IS LIKELY OCCUPIED BY LOW-INCOME TENANTS WHO COULD NOT AFFORD INCREASES IN RENT AND THEREFORE WOULD BE VULNERABLE TO INDIRECT DISPLACE-MENT.
+- DETERMINE WHETHER THE UNPROTECTED HOUSING IS LIKELY OCCUPIED BY LOW-INCOME TENANTS WHO COULD NOT AFFORD INCREASES IN RENT AND THEREFORE WOULD BE VULNERABLE TO INDIRECT DISPLACEMENT.
 The following information may be used to estimate the general size and location of such a population.
 Available sources of these data are the U.S. Census, the American Community Survey and the NYC Housing and Vacancy Survey: - Household information (total households, household size, individuals), by census tract, study area, borough, and city. - Age.
 The median age and age groupings in an area may be useful in defining the population profile. - Economic status.
-Income and poverty status, in combination with other characteristics and trends noted above may help to define vulnerable populations.
-It may be helpful to examine median household income, the distribution of income (e.g., whether all households have incomes close to the median or whether there are sizable segments with incomes much lower or much higher than the median), and the proportion of individuals living below the poverty level. - Labor force characteristics are typically not necessary, but may be used as appropriate.
-Available information includes the percentage of the population in the labor force, workers per household, and occupation.
-This information may be useful to further characterize the population, particularly if the area shows an increase in working-age people or if an examination of economic status indicates that unemployment may be high.
-Occupation may also help identify residents working in the area. - Income of renter occupied households in small buildings.
-The census presents the number of rental units (and population) in structures of one and two units, three and four units, five to nine units, and so on.
+Income and poverty status, in combination with other characteristics and trends noted above may help to define vulnerable per alat ons.
+It may be helpful to examine median household income the distribution of income (e.g., whether all households have incomes close to the median or whether there are sizable segments with incomes much lower transch higher than the median), and the proportion of individuals living below the poverty level. - Labor force characteristics are typically not necessary but may be used as appropriate.
+Available information in cludes the percentage of the population in the labor force, workers per house neld and occupation.
+This information may be useful to further characterize the population, particularly of the area shows an increase in working-age people or in an examination of economic status indicates that unemployment may be high.
+Occupation may also help identify residents working in the area. - o Income of renter occapied households in small buildings.
+The census presents the number of rental units (and population) in structures of one and two units, three and for units, five to nine units, and so on.
 Those units in buildings of five or fewer units can be assumed not to be subject to rent stabilization.
 It is also conservatively assumed that none of these units are subject to rent control, either.
-Data on the average incomes of renters living in these buildings may be available through a special tabulation of census data.
-Based on the study area in question, the average household incomes of renter-occupied households in buildings with fewer than 5 units should be calculated to determine the approximate size and location of a low income population living in unprotected units.
-Requests for the data may be coordinated through DCP. - CHARACTERIZE THE RECENT INVESTMENTS IN MARKET RATE AND AFFORDABLE HOUSING WITHIN THE STUDY AREA.
+Data on the twe age incomes of renters living in these buildings may be available through a splicial tabulation of consusus data.
+Based on the study area in question, the average nousehold incomes of renter-occupied households in buildings with fewer than 5 units should be calculated to determine the approximate size and location of a low-income population living in unprotected units.
+Requests for the data may be coordinate athrough DCP. - CHARACTERIAS THE RECENT INVESTMENTS IN MARKET RATE AND AFFORDABLE HOUSING WITHIN THE STUDY AREA.
 It is sometimes the intent of a project to build on previous efforts to stabilize a community with a history of disinvestment.
-Typically, these projects are expected to result in new mixed-income development and are located in a study area where the city, state, or not-for-profits have invested substantially in affordable housing development.
-If these conditions apply to the project, the analysis should include the following: - An explanation of the types of affordable housing development that have occurred in the last 10 to 15 years, including information about the tenants of the housing.
-Sources of this information may include data on publicly-assisted housing from the Department of Housing, Preservation and Development, as well as interviews with individuals from organizations with knowledge of the local affordable housing market, including local development corporations, not-forprofits, affordable housing developers, and city and state officials.
+Typically, these projects are expected to result no new mixed-income development and are located in a study area where the city, state, or not-for-profits have invested substantially in affordable housing development.
+If these conditions apply to the project, the analysis should include the following: - O An explanation of the types of affordable housing development that have occurred in the last 10 to 15 years, including information about the tenants of the housing.
+Sources of this information may include data on publicly-assisted housing from the Department of Housing, Preservation and Development, as well as interviews with individuals from organizations with knowledge of the local affordable housing market, including local development corporations, not-for-profits, affordable housing developers, and city and state officials.